 When does the rainy season start in Peru?

-The rainy season starts in November and extends until March, notably in the jungle and highlands.
+The rainy season starts in November and lasts until May, and is most noticeable in the jungle and the highlands.

 What is the rainiest place in Peru?

-Chachapoyas and the Amazon region are among the rainiest areas.
+Chachapoyas and the Amazon region are among the rainiest areas in the country.

 Prepare your adventure!